anwersadath/Library-Management-System/README.md

 ## Database Schema

-The database schema consists of the following tables:

-1. **Branch**: Stores information about library branches.
-2. **Employee**: Stores employee details such as name, position, and salary.
-3. **Customer**: Stores customer information including name, address, and registration date.
-4. **IssueStatus**: Tracks book issuance details including customer ID, book name, and issue date.
-5. **ReturnStatus**: Tracks book return details including customer ID, book name, and return date.
-6. **Books**: Stores information about books such as title, category, rental price, author, and publisher.

-Refer to the [[SQL schema](schema.sql)](https://github.com/anwersadath/Library-Management-System/blob/main/Library_Management_System.sql) for details.
+The database schema includes tables for branches, employees, customers, book issuance, book return, and books.

-## Queries
+## MySQL File

-The project includes various SQL queries to perform operations such as:

-- Retrieving book information.
-- Listing employee details.
-- Tracking issued books and customers.
-- Calculating total book counts by category.
-- and more.

-Refer to the Library_Management_System.sql file for sample SQL queries.
+The MySQL file `Library_Management_System.sql` contains the SQL schema and sample data for the project.

 ## Setup

-To set up the project:

 1. Clone this repository.
-2. Import the SQL schema Library_Management_System.sql into your RDBMS.
+2. Import `Library_Management_System.sql` into your MySQL database.
-3. Optionally, populate the database with sample data using the provided SQL script.
+3. Optionally, populate the database with sample data.
-4. Run the queries to interact with the database.
+4. Use provided SQL queries to interact with the database.